Betsie Larkin

-Betsie Larkin is an American vocalist, songwriter and guest writer/vocalist based in San Francisco, California, United States.
+Betsie Larkin is an American vocalist, songwriter and entrepreneur.
+She first gained recognition in the electronic dance music scene as a vocalist through collaborations with producers including Ferry Corsten, Armin Van Buuren, and ATB.
+Larkin is also the founder and co-chief executive officer of Honeylove.

+Music Career

 Her first EDM collaborations with Ferry Corsten, "Made of Love" and "Feel You", appeared on Corsten's album Twice in a Blue Moon.
 Soon after its release, the single "Made of Love" made the top 40 in the Netherlands.
 In 2008 it was voted the fifth track overall on Armin Van Buuren's radio program A State of Trance, number one on Above and Beyond Group Therapy Radio, and reached the number one position on Corsten's Countdown's 100th episode.
 "Made of Love" was the second single and the first vocal track to be released from the Twice In A Blue Moon album.
 There is also an official video.
 Larkin joined Corsten as his tour kicked off in Malaysia and has joined him for numerous shows all over the globe.

 Other electronic dance music releases include "A New Day" with ATB on Kontor Records, "Stronger Creature" with Kenneth Thomas on Tetsuo Records, "Love Again" with Andy Moor, "You Belong To Me" with Bobina, and "All The Way" with Austin Leeds/Starkillers on Ultra Records, and "Play it Back" with Gabriel & Dresden on Organized Nature.